Recently Admitted Students

 Which amenities/services are provided with my room?

 Each student is provided with a desk & chair, bookshelf, mattress, bed frame, wardrobe, and a dresser.
-Each room is equipped with several ethernet ports and is wifi ready as well.
+Each room is equipped with ethernet ports and is wifi ready as well.
 Click here for more information.

 What should I bring?